chandrasekarnarayana/foodspec/docs/archive/api_reference.md

-# API reference hub
+# API reference hub (legacy)

+> **Status: Legacy / Archived**
-This section lists the main public classes and functions in foodspec via mkdocstrings.
-Use the keyword index for concept-based lookup, and the CLI page for command usage.
+> Superseded by the mkdocstrings API hub at [api/index.md](../api/index.md) and module pages.
+Kept for reference only.
+Use the keyword index for concept-based lookup and the CLI page for command usage.

 ## Core data structures
 ::: foodspec.core.dataset.FoodSpectrumSet